trumpfheller/trumpfheller.github.io/index.md

 * **Automated Bluetooth Device Testing** – Using scripts to automate pairing, unpairing, signal strength tests, and data transfer analysis.

-#### Goal
-* **Multi-Device Performance Testing** – Measure how multiple Bluetooth connections impact performance.
-* **IoT & Wearable Compatibility Testing** – Ensure proper connectivity and low-latency data exchange with devices like smartwatches, fitness trackers, or IoT sensors.
-(I like to utilize past experience in Fitbit and want to expand).

 #### Basic architecture
 * Controller Node – Manages test execution, collects logs, and analyzes results (Linux/Ubuntu with an AMD Ryzen7, 64GB RAM).
 * Test Nodes – Run Bluetooth tests, interact with target devices, and send results to the controller (RasPi4 and 5s).